navya-eedula-uw/DATA515-Homework-1/ReadME.md

 ## Running the Code
-The code for the analysis is located in Wikipedia_Article_Traffic_Analysis_2015-2024.ipynb.
+The code for the analysis is located in [Wikipedia_Article_Traffic_Analysis_2015-2024.ipynb](https://github.com/navya-eedula-uw/DATA515-Homework-1/blob/main/Traffic_Analysis_2015-2024_Rare_Diseases.ipynb).

-No additional configurations would be needed, so you can simply use the "Run All Cells" or "Restart Kernel and Run All Cells" option in Jupyter Notebook.

-- Data acquisition takes around 50 minutes on a laptop with a 13th Gen Intel Core i5-1335U processor and 16GB of RAM.
+No additional configurations would be needed, so you can simply use the "Run All Cells" option in Jupyter Notebook.
+The data acquisition takes around 50 minutes on a laptop with a 13th Gen Intel Core i5-1335U processor and 16GB of RAM.
 This time accounts for the loop through all diseases in the CSV and includes sleep intervals to avoid hitting Wikimedia's Pageview API rate limits.
-- Ensure that the requests and pandas modules are installed before running the notebook.
+Ensure that the requests and pandas modules are installed before running the notebook.
 You can use `pip` or `pip3` for installation.

 ## Generated Files